Skip to content

 graphA module of relations containing labeled nodes, edges, and hyperedges.graph

 nodeA value or identifier representing a concept in the graph.
-Each node can be referenced by a unary (arity-1) relation named by a node label.NodeLabel(node)
+You can reference each node by a unary (arity-1) relation named by a node label.NodeLabel(node)

 edgeA pair of nodes in the graph.
-Each edge can be referenced by a binary (arity-2) relation named by an edge label.edge_label(source_node, target_node)
+You can reference each edge by a binary (arity-2) relation named by an edge label.edge_label(source_node, target_node)

 hyperedgeA tuple of three or more nodes in the graph.
-Each hyperedge can be referenced by a ternary or larger (arity-3+) relation named by a hyperedge label.hyperedge_label(node_1, node_2, node_3)
+You can reference each hyperedge by a ternary or larger (arity-3+) relation named by a hyperedge label.hyperedge_label(node_1, node_2, node_3)

 Those familiar with labeled-property graph (LPG) diagrams will recognize two additional graph component names, “node property” and “edge property.”
 In Rel, these are just special cases of edges and hyperedges respectively.